hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 weird

 [21:25:32](#16533411321513QqElw:gitter.im) <BuilderGuy1 (BuilderGuy1)>:
- I never seem to get a project done but BOY can I find bugs í ½í¸‰
+ I never seem to get a project done but BOY can I find bugs ğŸ˜‰

-[21:26:01](#16533411611514utKPW:gitter.im) <hiiamboris (NOT THIS ONE)>: í ½í¸ƒ
+[21:26:01](#16533411611514utKPW:gitter.im) <hiiamboris (NOT THIS ONE)>: ğŸ˜ƒ

 [21:26:03](#16533411631515hDSTA:gitter.im) <ALANVF (theangryepicbanana)>:
 the file it's defined in hasn't even been touched in months https://github.com/red/red/blob/c97690694b6a85bd23b04c23a6c474ffc16ec472/environment/codecs/CSV.red#L359